Kaiman-class torpedo boat: 1917–1918

 At the beginning of 1917, the 2nd Torpedo Flotilla, consisting of Admiral Spaun, Huszár-class destroyers and the Kaiman-class torpedo boats, was based out of Pola.
 On 21 May 1917, the suffix of all Austro-Hungarian torpedo boats was removed, and thereafter they were referred to only by the numeral.
 On 16 November 1917, 61 and 65 were part of a minesweeping force supporting the bombardment of a 152 mm Italian shore battery at Cortellazzo near the mouth of the Piave.
 All boats were due to have their aft torpedo tube replaced by a single Škoda 66 mm L/30 anti-aircraft gun in late 1918, but it is not clear whether this actually occurred.
 52 ran aground near Split in December 1918.

-Interwar period and World War II
+Interwar period

 Following World War I, the Kaiman-class boats were allocated to Great Britain, Italy and the new Kingdom of Serbs, Croats and Slovenes, which was later renamed Yugoslavia.
 Great Britain and Italy scrapped their boats, but the Yugoslavs retained 54, 60, 61 and 69 as T12, T9, T10 and T11 respectively.
 All four were discarded and broken up between 1928 and 1930.